Plantation Divorce & Family Lawyer

 When you are seeking to retain a divorce attorney, it is important that you choose someone who has the ability and knowledge to resolve issues as effectively as possible.
 You need a divorce lawyer that will work with the opposing attorney to get negotiations completed so the issues of child support, child custody/time-sharing, alimony, and equitable distribution can be resolved in a timely manner.

-Our divorce attorneys understand that keeping your fees as low as possible is a priority - we will not argue frivolous motions.
+Our Plantation divorce attorneys understand that keeping your fees as low as possible is a priority - we will not argue frivolous motions.
 That being said, with our extensive trial experience, we can be very aggressive - when warranted.

 The bottom line: at Lyons, Snyder & Collin, P.A. our goal is to achieve an equitable result (as quickly and effortlessly as possible and by any means necessary) so you can begin your new life without the stress and turmoil usually prevalent during a divorce.

-Florida Prenuptial Agreement Attorneys Sean L. Collin and Nabeel Basit advise and counsel individuals considering entering into a prenuptial agreement.
+Plantation Prenuptial Agreement Attorneys Sean L. Collin and Nabeel Basit advise and counsel individuals considering entering into a prenuptial agreement.

 What is a Prenuptial Agreement?